Terms & Conditions for ConocoPhillips

 8.1.4. it shall use or furnish materials, equipment, and supplies that are fit for purpose and new (unless otherwise agreed in writing); and

-8.1.5. all Work will be of satisfactory quality and be fit for its intended purpose and free from defect, discrepancy, deficiency, error, or omission in engineering, design, material, equipment, materials, construction, and workmanship, whether or not caused by negligence of Contractor and regardless of whether the Work or any part thereof was furnished or performed by Contractor or any Subcontractor.
+8.1.5. all Work will be of satisfactory quality, fit for its intended purpose (when stated in the Purchase Order, otherwise for its ordinary purpose), and free from defect, discrepancy, deficiency, error, or omission in engineering, design, material, equipment, materials, construction, and workmanship, whether or not caused by negligence of Contractor and regardless of whether the Work or any part thereof was furnished or performed by Contractor or any Subcontractor.

 8.2.
-Without prejudice to any other remedy of Company under contract or pursuant to Applicable Laws, if it is discovered that any Work, in whole or in part, is defective or otherwise not supplied in accordance with the Purchase Order, including without limitation the undertakings, warranties, and guarantees set out in Clause 8.1, Company has the right, at its option, (i) to require Contractor to replace, repair, or re-perform the Work promptly and diligently at no cost to Company; or (ii) to reduce the Price accordingly; or (iii) to treat the Purchase Order as discharged by the breach of Contractor and require the repayment of any part of the Price which has been paid; or (iv) at Contractor’s sole cost, either itself or engage a third party to replace, repair, or re-perform the Work.
+Without prejudice to any other remedy of Company under contract or pursuant to Applicable Laws, if it is discovered that any Work, in whole or in part, is defective or otherwise not supplied in accordance with the Purchase Order, including without limitation the undertakings, warranties, and guarantees set out in Article 8.1, Company has the right, at its option, (i) to require Contractor to replace, repair, or re-perform the Work promptly and diligently at no cost to Company; or (ii) to reduce the Price accordingly; or (iii) to treat the Purchase Order as discharged by the breach of Contractor and to require the repayment of any part of the Price which has been paid; or (iv) to replace, repair, or re-perform the Work (or to engage a third party to do so), at Contractor’s sole cost.
 Contractor is not obligated to rectify any defect or non-compliance with the Purchase Order in respect of the Work that has not been notified to Contractor within twenty-four (24) months of the satisfactory completion of the Work and its acceptance by Company.
 The same time limit will apply in respect of any replacement, repair, or re-performance, calculated from the date of delivery and acceptance by Company of the replacement, repair, or re-performance of the defective or non-compliant Work.

 8.3.
-The Indemnity provisions of Clause 9 are not to be construed as relieving Contractor to any extent of its warranty, repair, replacement, re-performance, and other obligations set out in this Clause 8.
+The Indemnity provisions of Article 9 are not to be construed as relieving Contractor to any extent of its warranty, repair, replacement, re-performance, and other obligations set out in this Article 8.

 9. RISK STRUCTURE